 Step 2 – Sign Up for a Maryland State Government Account

 Once you have the requisite information, go to the MMJ patients page on the official MMCC website and scroll to the bottom to choose the correct registration process.
 The application involves answering questions, including:

 - Are you under the age of 18?

 - Are you in hospice care?

 You don’t need to provide any medical records at this stage.
 Once you complete and submit the application, you will receive a verification email.
 Click on the link to ensure your account becomes verified.
-Your registration is valid for two years.
+Your registration is valid for three years.

 Step 3 – Play the Waiting Game

-Step 5 – Get Your Weed at a Dispensary!
+Step 5 – Visit a Dispensary

-Once you have received a valid written certification from a registered provider, you can visit a licensed dispensary in Maryland to purchase your marijuana.
-When you visit one of these dispensaries, you must present your MMCC ID Card.
+Once you have received a valid written certification from a registered provider, you can visit a licensed dispensary in Maryland to purchase marijuana.
+When you visit one of these dispensaries, you must present your MMCC ID card.
 The seller will verify your certification before allowing you to complete the purchase.